 5 Honeybees in the C Block provide biodiversity and delicious wildflower honey.

-In addition to our “Napa Green” certification, we have worked with Ann Baker (the daughter of Cam Baker and Kate Solari Baker) on planting native species throughout the Estate.
-Ann holds a Masters in Landscape Architecture from UC Berkeley.
-Within the past ten years, we have seen the populations of common pollinators (bees, butterflies and hummingbirds) grow exponentially.
-In addition, Ann has been instrumental in the restoration of Selby Creek, a seasonal waterway that borders our Estate.
-For the first time in memory, steelhead have returned to the creek to spawn in the newly-reinforced creek eddies and pools.
+In addition to the “Napa Green” certification, Larkmead works with Ann Baker, daughter of Cam and Kate Solari Baker, on planting native species throughout the estate.
+Ann holds a masters degree in landscape architecture from UC Berkeley.
+Within the past ten years, the estate has seen the population of common pollinators (bees, butterflies and hummingbirds) grow exponentially.
+In addition, Ann has been instrumental in the restoration of Selby Creek, a seasonal waterway that borders the estate.
+For the first time in memory, steelhead have returned to the creek to spawn in the newly-reinforced eddies and pools.